drevops/renovate-drupal/README.md

 ![GitHub Actions](https://github.com/drevops/renovate-drupal-example/actions/workflows/renovate.yml/badge.svg)

 ## Features
-1. 2 schedules:
+1. Dual schedules for package updates:
-   1. Minor and patch versions for critical Drupal core and related packages to run daily raised in `deps/minor-patch-core` branch.
+   - Daily update schedule for critical Drupal core and related packages created in the `deps/minor-patch-core` branch.
-   2. Minor and patch for all other packages to run weekly raised in `deps/all-contrib` branch.
+   - Weekly update schedule for all other packages created in the `deps/minor-patch-contrib` branch.
-2. Add a custom label `dependencies` on PR creation.
+2. Automatically adds a `dependencies` label to a pull request.
-3. Add assignees on PR creation.
+3. Automatically adds assignees to a pull request.
-4. GitHub Action configuration to run a RenovateBot self-hosted instance (optionally).
+4. Optional configuration for running Renovate self-hosted instance using GitHub Actions.
-5. CircleCI configuration to run a RenovateBot self-hosted instance (optionally).
+5. Optional configuration for running Renovate self-hosted instance using CircleCI.

 ## Installation